concord-dsl/CONCORD/data/README.md

 **NOTE**: Current the JSON files are located in the following path: `~/data/methods/methods/R<1-2-3>/<PROJECT-NAME>/<METHOD-NAME>.json`.
 Move `R1`, `R2`, and `R3` up one level, so that the path to each JSON file becomes `~/data/methods/R<1-2-3>/<PROJECT-NAME>/<METHOD-NAME>.json`.

+### Generating JSON Files for Classes

+After the methods' JSON files are extracted, we need to generate JSON files for classes.
+CONCORD by default output representations at method level.
+We did so to offer the lowest granularity possible since classes is concept mainly related to OOP.

+To generate classes files run the following command:

+`python3 classes_generator.py`

+By the end of this step, the JSON files will be located in `classes/<REPRESENTATION>/<PROJECT>/<FILE>.json`